mediafly/extensions-documentation/extensions.md

 ## Saving and retrieving key/value data

-Extensions can save data to and retrieve data from the app with AJAX.
+Extensions can save data to and retrieve data from the app.
 This is useful for persisting data within or between Extensions.
+Data is synchronized with Mediafly servers and it is available across all platforms for an extension to use.
+Key/value data is isolated by user and by app.
+Two users cannot share keys, and two apps cannot share keys.
 After saving, you can be sure that your data will be saved if the user restarts the app or device.
 You can use any key you wish, which provides a lot of flexibility, but please consider providing a namespace within your keys.
 Otherwise, two Extensions may find ways to clobber each others’ keys.

-On iOS, Android, Windows and Mac, key/value data is isolated by user and by app.
-So, two users cannot share keys, and two apps cannot share keys.

-For web Extensions, key/value data is stored in local storage.
-There is no isolation provided between key/value data between users or environments.
-We advise you to prefix your keys if there is a chance that the key will be accessed from multiple environments or users.

-There are two approaches to reading and writing data:

-* Synced: this method stores data locally and also synchronizes the data to Mediafly's servers.
-If a user saves key=value on Device A, then loads the Extension on Device B, Device B will pull down key=value onto Device B as the Extension loads.
+Example: If a user saves key=value on Device A, then loads the Extension on Device B, Device B will pull down key=value onto Device B as the Extension loads.
-* Local: this method stores data locally and does not synchronize with our servers.
-If a user uninstalls the app (iOS, Android, Windows, Mac) clears their cookies (web), or uses a private/incognito window (web) the keys will be erased and cannot be retrieved.

-Each of these approaches has different mflyCommands calls, as detailed below.
-Generally, most developers will want to use the Synced approach.

-### Save data (synced)
+### Save data
 To save data to the app container, call mflyCommands.putSyncedValue(_key, value_), where _key_ is the key you wish to save, and _value_ is the value for that key.

 *Example:*<br>